When you work with LifeFirst you can be confident you’re dealing with a slick operation that meets all of the regulatory guidelines.

 LifeFirst (New Zealand) Limited (trading as LifeFirst) is a financial services business with financial advisers.
-LifeFirst is an Authorised Body of the Prosper Group Limited (known as Prosper) and operates under the Financial Advice Provide licence held by Prosper.
+LifeFirst is an Authorised Body of the Prosper Group Limited (known as Prosper) and operates under the Financial Advice Provider licence held by Prosper.

-Prosper Group Limited (FSP81063) holds a transitional licence issued by the Financial Markets Authority (FMA) to provide financial advice.
+Prosper Group Limited (FSP81063) holds a licence issued by the Financial Markets Authority (FMA) to provide financial advice.
 LifeFirst (New Zealand) Limited (FSP257125) is authorised by that licence to provide financial advice.

 Both LifeFirst and Prosper are subject to standard licencing conditions.
 You can learn more on these here: Click here to view the Standard Conditions

 LifeFirst (New Zealand) Limited (FSP257125), trading as LifeFirst is an Authorised Body of the Licensed Financial Advice Provider Prosper Group Limited (FSP81063).

 LifeFirst advisers provide financial advice to their clients about their life, disability and health insurances; home loans, property finance, investments and KiwiSaver.

 Each Financial Adviser has their own area of financial expertise they advise on and will be accredited with a range of product providers.

 Please review the information provided about each adviser to choose a Financial Adviser that best suits your needs.